What is a Digital Signature?

 Digital signatures function similarly to digital “fingerprints.”
 The digital signature, which takes the form of a coded message, securely links a signer with a document in a recorded transaction.
 Digital signatures rely on a universally accepted format known as Public Key Infrastructure (PKI) to ensure enhanced security.
 They are a subset of electronic signature technology (eSignature).

 It is a mathematical scheme for demonstrating the authenticity of digital messages or documents.
 It is a virtual fingerprint that is unique to a person and is used to identify signers and secure data in digital documents.
 It is a type of electronic signature that ensures compliance with legal regulations by providing the validity and authenticity of a digital document and the signer’s identity.
 Digital signatures can provide proof of origin, time, identity, and status of a digital document.
 A signature confirms that the data emanated from the signer and has not been tampered with during transit.

 A digital signature is a type of electronic signature where a mathematical algorithm is routinely used to validate the authenticity and integrity of a message (e.g., an email, a credit card transaction, or a digital document).
-Digital signatures create a virtual fingerprint that is unique to an individual or entity and are used to identify users and protect the information in digital messages or documents and ensures no distortion occurs when in transit between signer and receiver.
+Digital signatures create a virtual fingerprint that is unique to an individual or entity and are used to identify users and protect the information in digital messages or documents and ensure no distortion occurs when in transit between signer and receiver.
 In emails, the email as a whole also becomes a part of the digital signature.
 Digital signatures are significantly more reliable and secure than other forms of electronic signatures.